-Survivors of breast cancer more likely to develop diabetes, and should be screened more closelyDecember 12th, 2012 in Diabetes /
+Survivors of breast cancer more likely to develop diabetes, and should be screened more closelyDecember 12, 2012 in Medicine & Health / Diabetes

 A major new study shows that post-menopausal survivors of breast cancer are more likely to develop diabetes than controls without breast cancer.
 Furthermore, the relationship between breast cancer and diabetes varies depending on whether a breast cancer survivor has undergone chemotherapy.
 The study is the largest to explore this relationship so far, and is published in Diabetologia, the journal of the European Association for the Study of Diabetes (EASD).

 An association between diabetes and cancer is becoming increasingly recognised.
 For instance, women with diabetes have an estimated 20% higher risk of postmenopausal breast cancer.
 As breast cancer survival rates continue to improve, it is becoming increasingly important to understand the long-term health consequences for survivors as they age.
 However, to date little research has been carried out on the risk of post-menopausal breast cancer survivors developing diabetes.

 In this population-based study, Dr Lorraine Lipscombe (Women's College Hospital, Women's College Research Institute, Toronto, ON, Canada) and colleagues used population-based data from Ontario, Canada to compare the incidence of diabetes among women aged 55 years or older with breast cancer, from 1996 to 2008, with that of age-matched women without breast cancer.
 They further explored this relationship based on whether the patient had undergone chemotherapy.